-- 1. Contact the teacher in question either by phone, 419-884-1111 (each teacher has a phone in their room) or by email (teacher email addresses are listed on the high school web page (www.lexington.k12.oh.us).
-If questions/concerns still remain, go to step two. - 2.
-Contact the high school principal at 419-884-1111.
+- 1. Contact the teacher either by phone, 419-884-1111 (each teacher has a phone in their room or) by email (teacher email addresses are listed on the high school web page (www.lexington.k12.oh.us). - 2.
+If questions/concerns still remain after reaching out to the classroom teacher, contact the high school principal at 419-884-1111.

-Please note: It has been our observation over the years that most questions/concerns end after step one from above.
+Please note: It has been our observation over the years that most questions/concerns end after contacting the classroom teacher.